 The exception to this is for establishments at the level of primary production.
-Further guidance on the frequencies for primary production is contained in section 5.3.4 and in the Food Law Practice Guidance.
+Further guidance on the frequencies for primary production is where the frequencies must be based on those-contained in section 5.3.4 and in the Food Law Practice Guidance and must make best use of locally held intelligence, including membership of a recognised farm assurance scheme.